 Mushrooms and Nettle both inhibit an enzyme known as “Aromatase” (7,8).
 Aromatase is an enzyme that converts testosterone into estrogen.
 This hormone is essential for females to produce enough estrogen, however, in males this can cause quite a problem hormonally.
 In order to prevent excessive estrogenic activity within the body, it is essential to prevent the formation of estrogen in the first place.
 I recommend consuming Mushrooms daily and drinking Nettle tea (a supplement can help as well).

 This includes Cabbage, Kale, Cauliflower, Brussel sprouts, and Broccoli.
-These vegetables are able to reduce estrogen effectively.
+These vegetables contain a compound known as indole-3-carbinol which is able to reduce estrogen effectively (9).
 However, they should be steamed or cooked in order to avoid the toxic effect they have on the thyroid gland.
 Also, do not consume too much of them as they can deplete iodine.

 Avoid starches, red meat, alcohol, and junk food.